Impa69/whenbighatherta/README.md

-countdown for when herta 5 star geets drip marketed and for the banner release date
+countdown for when herta 5 star gets drip marketed and for the banner release date